 Modern Slavery Act Transparency Statement

-The United Kingdom (UK) Modern Slavery Act 2015 recognises that modern slavery is a crime and a violation of fundamental human rights.
-Modern slavery takes various forms, such as slavery, servitude, forced and compulsory labour and human trafficking, all of which have in common the deprivation of a person’s liberty by another in order to exploit them for personal or commercial gain.
-The UK Modern Slavery Act 2015 requires commercial organisations supplying goods or services in the UK with a turnover of above £36 million to prepare and publish an annual statement to set out the steps taken, if any, during its financial year to ensure that slavery or human trafficking is not taking place in its business and supply chain.
+The United Kingdom (UK) Modern Slavery Act 2015 recognizes that modern slavery is a crime and a violation of fundamental human rights.
+Modern slavery takes various forms, such as slavery, servitude, forced and compulsory labour and human trafficking, all of which have in common the deprivation of a person's liberty by another in order to exploit them for personal or commercial gain.
+The UK Modern Slavery Act 2015 requires commercial organizations supplying goods or services in the UK with a turnover of above £36 million to prepare and publish an annual statement to set out the steps taken, if any, during its financial year to ensure that slavery or human trafficking is not taking place in its business and supply chain.
 This statement is published on behalf of ServiceSource for the financial year ended 31st December 2017 pursuant to the UK Modern Slavery Act 2015, Chapter 30, Part 6, Provision 54.

 ServiceSource (NASDAQ:SREV) helps the world’s leading brands find, convert, grow and retain B2B customers.
 ServiceSource brings to market nearly 20 years of exclusive focus on outsourced solutions for inside sales, customer success, and renewals across 40 languages and 150 countries, both directly to end-users and indirectly through channel partners.
 Our UK office is located in Liverpool; the parent company of our UK office is based in Dublin, Ireland; and our global headquarters is in Denver, Colorado, USA.
 Please see www.servicesource.com for a listing of all ServiceSource global offices.

 Our Anti-Slavery and Anti-Human Trafficking Policy